The 7 stages of Alzheimer’s dementia are also characterized as :

 Very severe cognitive decline (Severe or late-stage Alzheimer’s disease)

-Frequently individuals lose their capacity for recognizable speech, although words or phrases may occasionally be uttered.
+- Frequently individuals lose their capacity for recognizable speech.
+Words or phrases may occasionally be uttered.

 Here are some books that may be helpful for you:

-Diagnosis of Dementia: What do I do now?-This book was developed to help you overcome the initial shock and get you into a mode where you may move forward with your life.
+Diagnosis of Dementia: What do I do now?– Written to help you overcome the initial shock of the diagnosis.
+To help you get you into a mode where you may move forward with your life.

 Herbal Teas – There are many medicinal properties to drinking tea.
 Each ingredient has healing properties.

 Billions of dollars have been invested on a cure for dementia, especially the Alzheimer’s type of dementia.